-This tutorial demonstrates NightProbe's ability to probe resources other than programs.
+This tutorial demonstrates NightProbe's ability to probe resources other than programs, in a manner similar to the previous section on PCI-Device probing.

 For simplicity, we will probe a simple text file on disk, whereas more common and useful cases might be probing a shared memory segment set up by some applications or the memory of a device accessible through /dev/mem.